cchitsiang/awesome-stars/topics.md

 - [mjavascript/practical-modern-javascript](https://github.com/mjavascript/practical-modern-javascript) - 🏊 Dive into ES6 and the future of JavaScript
 - [rapidjs/rapid.js](https://github.com/rapidjs/rapid.js) - An ORM-like Interface and a Router For Your API Requests
 - [Bogdan-Lyashenko/js-code-to-svg-flowchart](https://github.com/Bogdan-Lyashenko/js-code-to-svg-flowchart) - js2flowchart - a visualization library to convert any JavaScript code into beautiful SVG flowchart.
 Learn other’s code.
 Design your code.
 Refactor code.
 Document code.
 Explain code.
-- [goldbergyoni/nodebestpractices](https://github.com/goldbergyoni/nodebestpractices) - :white_check_mark:  The Node.js best practices list (March 2023)
+- [goldbergyoni/nodebestpractices](https://github.com/goldbergyoni/nodebestpractices) - :white_check_mark:  The Node.js best practices list (April 2023)
 - [mbeaudru/modern-js-cheatsheet](https://github.com/mbeaudru/modern-js-cheatsheet) - Cheatsheet for the JavaScript knowledge you will frequently encounter in modern projects.
 - [typesoft/container-ioc](https://github.com/typesoft/container-ioc) - Inversion of Control  container & Dependency Injection for Javascript and Node.js apps powered by Typescript.
 - [nobrainr/typescript-webpack-starter](https://github.com/nobrainr/typescript-webpack-starter) - ⚡ create-ts-lib: A Starter Kit and a CLI to create your TypeScript / ES6 module bundled by Webpack without thinking about build or unit tests configurations. 🏠